chiacyu/nee-editor/README.md

 ```
 user$ ./nee <filename>
 ```
 Then the program would enter the raw mode which would temporarily disable some keyboard functionalities.
 Then you can edit the file by typing the keyboard to insert characters you want.
+You can try to press some keys then you would see the output shows up on your screen.

 ```
 ~